rranshous/showoff/README.md

-# ShowOff - Visual Copilot Canvas
+# ShowOff - Visual Copilot Workspace

-Give Copilot a visual canvas to draw and collaborate! 🎨
+Give Copilot visual canvases and multiple screens to draw, display, and collaborate! 🎨🖥️

 <img width="1966" height="803" alt="Screenshot from 2025-09-28 18-35-41" src="https://github.com/user-attachments/assets/7128ee5a-f45c-481e-ab9a-5e65005ec3d5" />

 ## Overview

-ShowOff is a VS Code extension that provides Copilot with a dedicated visual canvas for drawing, charting, and creating visualizations.
-Instead of being limited to text responses, Copilot can now draw shapes, create diagrams, build charts, and visualize data directly on an interactive HTML5 canvas.
+ShowOff is a VS Code extension that provides Copilot with both a dedicated visual canvas AND multiple virtual screens for comprehensive visual collaboration.
+Instead of being limited to text responses, Copilot can now:

+- Draw shapes, charts, and diagrams on a full-screen canvas
+- Create and manage multiple virtual screens (text and canvas types)
+- Organize information across multiple persistent displays
+- Read back content from screens for continued collaboration

 ## Features

+### Canvas Drawing
 - **Full-screen canvas** that fills the entire panel and automatically resizes
 - **Real-time drawing** - Copilot executes JavaScript directly on the canvas
-- **Seamless integration** - Works with both `#draw_canvas` references and automatic agent mode
 - **Persistent canvas** - Drawings remain visible as you continue your conversation

+### Virtual Screens
+- **Multiple screen types** - Text screens for content, Canvas screens for drawings
+- **Dynamic management** - Create, update, read, and remove screens on demand
+- **Organized workspace** - Each screen has unique ID and title for easy reference
+- **Backend state management** - Robust architecture with persistent content storage
+- **Responsive design** - Screens adapt to content with proper overflow handling

+### Integration
+- **Seamless Copilot integration** - Works with tool references and automatic agent mode
-- **Error handling** - Clear error messages displayed on canvas when code fails
+- **Error handling** - Clear error messages and graceful failure handling
 - **VS Code theme integration** - Clean, professional UI that matches your editor

 ## How It Works

+### Canvas Drawing
 1. **Open the ShowOff panel** by clicking the canvas icon in the activity bar
-2. **Ask Copilot to draw something** using natural language:
+2. **Ask Copilot to draw** using natural language or `#draw_canvas`:
    - "Draw a red circle"
    - "Create a bar chart showing sales data"
    - "Visualize a binary tree"

+### Virtual Screens
+1. **Open the Virtual Screens panel** by clicking the desktop icon in the activity bar
+2. **Ask Copilot to manage screens** using natural language or `#virtual_screens`:
+   - "Create a todo list on screen 1"
+   - "Show project status on a new screen"
-   - "Make a flowchart for the login process"
+   - "Draw a flowchart on canvas screen 2"
-3. **Reference explicitly** with `#draw_canvas` or let agent mode automatically use it
-4. **Watch Copilot create** real-time visualizations using JavaScript and HTML5 Canvas API
+   - "Read what's on screen 3"
+3. **Organize information** across multiple persistent screens
+4. **Mix content types** - text screens for lists/info, canvas screens for diagrams

 ## Installation